Long thin covers and nuclear dimension: Allosteric actions

 \section{Allosteric actions}

 Suppose $\Gamma$ is a discrete group acting on a compact metrizable space with an ergodic Borel probabilty measure $\mu$.
 The action is said to be \emph{essentially free} if the set of points with nontrivial stabilizer has measure zero.
-The action is said to be \emph{topologically free} if the set of points with nontrivial stabilizer is meager.
+The action is said to be \emph{topologically free} if for any nontrivial group element, the set of points not fixed by it is dense; when $X$ is metrizable and $\Gamma$ is countable, this is equivalent to saying that the set of points with nontrivial stabilizer is meager.
 An action is said to be \emph{allosteric} if it is topologically free but not essentially free.
 Very recently, Joseph (\cite{Joseph2023}) constructed examples of allosteric actions of amenable groups.
 Actions which are almost finite, including proposed generalizations to the topologically free setting, have to be essentially free, and therefore cannot be allosteric.
 In this section, we generalize the construction of Joseph in order to produce further examples of allosteric actions, including ones which can be handled using our techniques.

 We recall the general construction of a profinite action.
 Suppose that $\Gamma$ is a countable, infinite residually finite group, and let $\Gamma_1 > \Gamma_2 > \Gamma_3 \ldots$ a sequence of subgroups with finite index such that $\bigcap_{n=1}^{\infty} \Gamma_n = \{e\}$.
 The group $\Gamma$ acts on each finite coset space $\Gamma/\Gamma_n$ by left translation.
 Let $X = \underset{\longleftarrow}{\lim} ( \Gamma/\Gamma_n )$ be the inverse limit, where the connecting maps from $\Gamma/\Gamma_{n+1}$ to $\Gamma/\Gamma_n$, whose notation is suppressed, are the quotient maps and thus $\Gamma$-invariant.
 The set $X$ is homeomorphic to the Cantor set, and the actions of $\Gamma$ on the sets $\Gamma/\Gamma_n$ define an action of $\Gamma$ on $X$.